What is the auriculotemporal syndrome?

 The auriculotemporal syndrome is associated with significant psychosocial morbidity [1, 14].
 See Psychosocial factors in dermatology.

-The diagnosis of the auriculotemporal syndrome is based on the recognition of characteristic symptoms .
+The diagnosis of the auriculotemporal syndrome is based on the recognition of the characteristic symptoms .

 The Minor starch-iodine test can be used to confirm hyperhidrosis .
 Iodine solution is applied to the affected area, allowed to dry, and is followed by the application of starch.
 Subsequently, the patient is given a stimulus to promote salivation, often an acidic food.
 Marked discolouration in the affected region indicates disproportionate sweating.